Ever Wondered How the Rent Board Arrives at the Annual General Adjustment?

 Why This Matters

 Because the increase is so small, some housing providers may decide it’s not worth the administrative effort of preparing and serving legal notices for less than a one-percent change.
 Others may still choose to implement it to keep pace with inflation, even marginally.
-Knowing the number in advance lets you make that decision now, instead of waiting until fall.
+Knowing the number in advance allows you to make that decision now, rather than waiting until fall.

 Member Resources: